binerogroup/documentation/getting-started/users.rst

 .. note::

-   Users created in the account management portal are not synced to the cloud management portal, see below.
+   Users created in the :doc:`/getting-started/managing-your-cloud/account-management-portal` not synced to the :doc:`/getting-started/managing-your-cloud/cloud-management-portal`.

-To instead add a contact which is mainly usefull for sending out information from the platform (for instance invoices to the billing department) without allowing for logging in to the portal, follow these steps:
+To instead add a contact which is mainly useful for sending out information from the platform (for instance invoices to the billing department) without allowing for logging in to the portal, follow these steps:

 * From the home screen click **New contact** under the **Contacts** dialog to the right.